Rithvik-Segu/Revitalizing-Publisher-Data-Systems-Snowflake-DBT-Cloud-and-Power-BI-Integration/README.md

-Pubs Data Warehousing Project
+Publishers Data Warehousing Project

 Overview

 This project focuses on building a data warehousing solution for managing and analyzing a publishing company's operations.
-Utilizing the "pubs" dataset, our solution encompasses the entire publishing process, from tracking title sales and managing author contracts to handling publisher information and employee details.
+Utilizing the "publishers" dataset, our solution encompasses the entire publishing process, from tracking title sales and managing author contracts to handling publisher information and employee details.

 Dataset